Pure and Mixed State Entanglement Dynamics in Tavis-Cummings Model with Squeezed Coherent Thermal States: Effects of thermal and squeezed photons on entanglement

-Plots in Fig. \ref{fig_2}(c) and (d) show that the addition of squeezed photons in the system increases the amplitudes of both $C(t)$ and $N(t)$ for both the cases i.e., $\bar{n}_c < \bar{n}_{s}$ and $\bar{n}_c > \bar{n}_{s}$.
-This shows that squeezing increases or induces entanglement in the system. \\
+Figures~\ref{fig_2}(c) and (d) demonstrate that increasing the squeezed photon number $\bar{n}_s$ enhances the amplitudes of both $C(t)$ and $N(t)$ in both regimes, i.e., $\bar{n}_c < \bar{n}_s$ and $\bar{n}_c > \bar{n}_s$.
+This confirms that squeezing acts as a robust resource for inducing and strengthening entanglement in the system, partially counteracting the deleterious effects of thermal fluctuations.\\